Our Journey

 Founder

-During those 4 years, we developed the first version of the platform, secured authorisation from the FCA as a small electronic money institution, delivered a series of alpha pilots, and secured pre-seed investment from Comic Relief, and went onto secure partnerships and deliver projects with key institutional donors.
+In 5 years of running Disberse, we developed the first version of the platform, secured authorisation from the FCA as a small electronic money institution, delivered a series of alpha pilots, secured pre-seed investment from Comic Relief, and went on to secure partnerships and deliver a beta pilot with the UK government and the United Nations.

 The Problem